|Nutritional Guidelines (per serving)|

 Fine strain to remove all of the lavender and berries.

 Pour into a bottle with a tight-sealing lid and store in the refrigerator.
-(The syrup will be good for up to 2 weeks.)
+(The syrup will be good for up to two weeks.)

 Make the Garden Patch Smash Cocktail